 Includes LLC formation, contracts, and ongoing advisory.

-I'm a business attorney specializing in LLC formation, family business structuring, and minor ownership issues.
-I've helped hundreds of families navigate the complexity of adding minors to LLCs for estate planning, teen creator businesses, and family wealth transfer.
+I'm a California business attorney focused on LLC formation, family business structuring, and minor ownership issues.
+I've helped many families navigate the complexity of adding minors to LLCs for estate planning, teen creator businesses, and family wealth transfer.

-I understand both the legal mechanics (UTMA vs trust, operating agreement provisions, state law differences) and the practical realities (bank KYC requirements, BOI compliance, tax optimization with your CPA).
+I understand both the legal mechanics (UTMA vs trust, operating agreement provisions, state law differences) and the practical realities (bank KYC requirements, BOI compliance, and tax considerations, which I coordinate with your CPA).
+I am licensed in California; I am not a CPA, and I do not provide tax-return preparation, immigration, or non-U.S. legal advice.
+For another state's specific requirements or for tax and cross-border issues, I work alongside local or specialist counsel and your tax advisor.

 Contact: Use the form above or email directly at owner@terms.law